|

 Some combinations of the type modifiers and conversion specifiers

-have a well-defined behavior on Linux, this need not to be so on
+a well-defined behavior on Linux, this need not to be so on other

-other architectures.
-Therefore it usually is better to use
+systems.
+Therefore it usually is better to use modifiers that are

 The usage of q is not the same as on 4.4BSD, as it may be used in